smcclennon/old-projects/touchscreen_toggle/README.md

 It became a guessing game knowing when my touch screen was enabled though, so to make my script even fancier I looked into generating Windows notifications from the command line.

-I found an [article](https://www.addictivetips.com/windows-tips/show-a-custom-toast-notification-on-windows-10/) showing how to achieve this in Powershell using the [BurntToast](https://github.com/Windos/BurntToast) module.
+I found an [article](https://www.addictivetips.com/windows-tips/show-a-custom-toast-notification-on-windows-10/) showing how to achieve this in PowerShell using the [BurntToast](https://github.com/Windos/BurntToast) module.

-My Powershell `ExecutionPolicy` was set to `Restricted` which does not allow installing any remote modules, so I had to first [change my ExecutionPolicy](https://docs.microsoft.com/en-gb/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6):
+My PowerShell `ExecutionPolicy` was set to `Restricted` which does not allow installing any remote modules, so I had to first [change my ExecutionPolicy](https://docs.microsoft.com/en-gb/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-6):
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
 Next, I ran `Install-Module -Name BurntToast` to install BurntToast.

-Finally, I added my logo to [`C:\Windows\TST\image.png`](touchscreen_toggle/image.png)) and edited the driver toggle script to generate toast notifications with my logo as the icon using `powershell New-BurntToastNotification`:
+Finally, I added my logo to [`C:\Windows\TST\image.png`](touchscreen_toggle/image.png) and edited the driver toggle script to generate toast notifications with my logo as the icon using `powershell New-BurntToastNotification`:
 ```batch
 devcon status "HID\VEN_8086&DEV_9D3E&SUBSYS_00000000&REV_21&COL05*" | find /i "Driver is running.">nul
 if not %errorlevel%==1 (